schneider128k/machine_learning_course/README.md

   - [6 Slides](https://github.com/schneider128k/machine_learning_course/blob/master/slides/6_slides.pdf)

 ### Logistic regression, gradient for squared error loss, and gradient for binary cross entropy loss

+Logistic regression is used for binary classification problems. *Binary* means that there are only two classes.
+For instance, an image has to be classified as either a cat or a dog.
+There is only one output neuron whose indicates the class.
+It is best to use the *binary cross entropy loss* instead of the *squared error loss*.

+*Sigmoid activation* is used in multi-class, multi-label classification problems.
+The number of output neurons is equal to the number of classes, and each neuron uses the sigmoid activation function.
+We use the binary cross entropy loss for each output neuron.

   - [Logistic regression notes](https://github.com/schneider128k/machine_learning_course/blob/master/slides/logistic_regression.pdf)